wenh06/cinc2024/models/README.md

 - **Pre-trained image backbone**: This part is responsible for extracting features from the input images.
 The backbone is pre-trained on the ImageNet dataset and is frozen during training.

-- **Dx head**: This part is responsible for making classification predictions ("Normal" or "Abnormal") based on the features extracted by the image backbone.
-The Dx head is trained (fine-tuned) on the CINC 2024 dataset.
+- **Classification head**: This part is responsible for making Dx classification predictions based on the features extracted by the image backbone.
+The classification head is trained (fine-tuned) on the CINC 2024 dataset.

 - **Digitization head**: This part is responsible for recovering the digitized ECG signal from the input image.
 The digitization head is trained (fine-tuned) on the CINC 2024 dataset.